 This LibGuide provides a guide to the tools available to the Cedar Crest community for research of religion.
 A link to the Religious Studies Department's website is provided to offer more information on the programs of study and courses offered, as well as internship and research opportunities.
 The LibGuide also provides samples and instructions for the access and use of books, eBooks, reference tools, journals and databases.

-If you encounter a problem or need assistance with research questions, contact Cressman Library Information Services at 610-606-4666 (ext: 3536).
+If you encounter a problem or need assistance email Cressman Library Information Services at email@example.com.
+Email individual librarians to make a Reference appointment for help with research questions.

 Explore the changing face of the American religious landscape and the role of global religious traditions in the United States.